strangerstudios/paid-memberships-pro/readme.txt

 * Now hiding "Change Membership Level" link from Member Links section of Membership Account page if PMPRO_DEFAULT_LEVEL is defined.
 * Clearing the AccountNumber value at checkout if it is XXXX..., e.g. when we mask the Stripe CC number.
 This way users will know they need to re-enter the credit card again.
 (Thanks, Gary)
 * Fixed bug on checkout page where html classes for the bstate field were being set based on the bcity value instead.
+* Fixed bug where there was no space after the "." in some level cost text.
+(Thanks, multiple observers ;)
+* Added some explanatory text to the payment settings page about taxes and SSL seals.
+* Added a pmpro_formatAddress() function to format billing addresses/etc.
+* Fixed bug where blank billing addresses were showing up in confirmation emails.
+If you use custom email templates, update them to use the !!billing_address!! variable instead of the full address section.
+* Design updates to checkout buttons, admin screens, etc, to work better with WP 3.8 and the TwentyFourteen theme.

 = 1.7.5 =
 * Fixed all open bugs with 2Checkout gateway.
 You can now use this gateway for one time and recurring levels.
 We're still keeping the beta message though until we have further live testing.